No passwords, no registration, no paywalls, no popups, no AI

 nicoform

-My point was perhaps more applicable for others: magnesium hydroxide slurry has the one big disadvantage of long reaction time, and where people are seeking the magnesium for its complex-breaking power, they may be able to eliminate that disadvantage of long treatment time by using a soluble magnesium salt in place of the slurry.
+My point was perhaps more applicable for others: magnesium hydroxide slurry has the one big disadvantage of very long reaction time, and where people are seeking the magnesium for its complex-breaking power, they may be able to eliminate that disadvantage of long treatment time by using a soluble magnesium salt in place of the slurry.

 Yes, magnesium hydroxide may also tie up metals by adsorption; I don't know.
 And, while magnesium sulphate may break the chelate, and quickly -- it probably can't be expected to contribute to filterability the way magnesium hydroxide does.